 Some people use Instagram simply for fun: they like to keep up with what their friends and relatives are doing, explore exciting content, and maybe post a picture or two about what they are doing.
 There are others, though, who want thousands of followers or businesses who use it for marketing.
 If you are someone in this latter group, then you are probably aware that achieving your goals on Instagram is more complicated than one would expect.
-It takes work to build an Instagram presence, so here are a few strategies to improve your account:
+It takes work to grow your Instagram presence, so here are a few strategies to improve your account:

 1) Appeal to a relevant audience

 Your business or personal brand will not appeal to everyone.
 There are people out there who will be uninterested in what you are posting—and that’s okay.
 Not everyone wants to follow fashion, baking, education, or travel accounts.
 So, instead of wasting your time attempting to appeal to as broad of an audience as possible, focus your energy on a niche audience you are more likely to connect with.
 You won’t have millions of followers, but you have a higher likelihood of attracting hundreds or even thousands of followers who care about what you are doing.

 You already know that content is critical on Instagram, and that you should be publishing fresh and compelling material that provokes engagement.
 While you may be spending enough energy on photos, videos, infographics, and more, you might not realize how valuable a good caption is.
 Instagram may be an image-heavy platform, so images are what catch people’s attention, but they do read the text beneath.
 Write captions that support your pictures, tell a story, and get to the point.
 Fluff—or not enough—can drive people away.

 Hashtags are imperative for making your content visible.
 Different keywords categorize content so that interested parties can find it quickly, but how are people who love pets supposed to find your funny dog Instagram if you do not tag your posts with tags like #dogs or #doggram?